carolanncan/lambtron.github.io/articles/2015-08-10-everyone-is-a-designer/index.md

 > What I thought designers did

-For some reason, I thought designers were given "design" tasks ("make this button 'pop'") throughout various parts of the product-building process.
+For some reason, I thought designers were given "design" tasks ("make this button 'pop'" or "please add drop shadow of 2px on this square") throughout various parts of the product-building process.
 It was only recently that I realized designers are (and, arguably, should be) involved at the beginning of that process.
 Even before the team decides to build the product.
-I'm talking about the stage so early in the product-conceiving process, when the team just knows that there is only a _problem_ that needs to be fixed.
+I'm talking about the stage _so_ early in the product-conceiving process, when the team just knows that there is only a _problem_ that needs to be solved.

 ## Problem Solving